PabloRoves/eCommerce_basico/README.md

 # eCommerce Basic

 This eCommerce project is built using React and aims to provide a basic shopping experience.
-It includes features like adding products to a cart, viewing cart details, and fetching product data from a server.
+It includes features like managing products, shopping cart functionality, and fetching product data from a server.

 ## Installation and Setup